GiancarloLelli/groovesdk/README.md

 * [Add tracks to collection](https://docs.microsoft.com/en-us/groove/groove-service-rest-reference/uri-add-track-collection)

 ## Sample usage
-Inside the .cs file "_\groovesdk\test\Microsoft.SDK.Groove.Test\Program.cs_" you can find some examples of usage.
+Inside the .cs file "_\groovesdk\test\GL.Sdk.Groove.Test\Program.cs_" you can find some examples of usage.
 For those who are too lazy to browse to that file, here's a snippet of that file.

 ```csharp